Chinene-C/Chinene-C/README.md

 #

 ### My Coding Journey
-The jump from Scratch to coding projects was immense and it challenged my critical thinking, analysis skills, and creativity.
+The jump from Scratch to coding projects at the start of university was immense and it challenged my critical thinking, analysis skills, and creativity.
 I have since learnt 5+ coding languages and am in the process of improving my proficiency by coding more advanced applications.

 <details>
  <summary><h4>Upcoming Projects</h4></summary>